dotnet/linker/docs/error-codes.md

 - The resource name in a substitution file could not be found in the specified assembly.
 Ensure that the resource name matches the name of an embedded resource in the assembly.

-#### `IL2041`: DynamicallyAccessedMembersAttribute is only allowed on method parameters, return value or generic parameters.
+#### `IL2041`: 'DynamicallyAccessedMembersAttribute' is only allowed on method parameters, return value or generic parameters.

-- DynamicallyAccessedMembersAttribute was put directly on the member itself.
+- `DynamicallyAccessedMembersAttribute` was put directly on the member itself.
 This is only allowed for instance methods on System.Type and similar classes.
 Usually this means the attribute should be placed on the return value of the method (or one of its parameters).

-#### `IL2042`: Could not find a unique backing field for property 'property' to propagate DynamicallyAccessedMembersAttribute
+#### `IL2042`: Could not find a unique backing field for property 'property' to propagate 'DynamicallyAccessedMembersAttribute'

-- The property 'property' has DynamicallyAccessedMembersAttribute on it, but the linker could not determine the backing fields for the property to propagate the attribute to the field.
+- The property 'property' has `DynamicallyAccessedMembersAttribute` on it, but the linker could not determine the backing fields for the property to propagate the attribute to the field.

 #### `IL2043`: Trying to propagate DynamicallyAccessedMemberAttribute from property 'property' to its setter 'method', but it already has such attribute.

-- Propagating DynamicallyAccessedMembersAttribute from property 'property' to its setter 'method' found that the setter already has such an attribute.
+- Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its setter 'method' found that the setter already has such an attribute.
 The existing attribute will be used.

 #### `IL2044`: Could not find any type in namespace 'namespace' specified in 'XML document location'